JuanMore/JuanMore/README.md

 Hi there! 👋
-I'm a Front-End Web Developer
+I'm Juan, a Front-End Web Developer from Las Vegas, NV.

 - 🔭 I’m currently working on an ExpressJS web app implementing full CRUD functionality with modern bootstrap for the UI, NodeJS and MongoDB.
 - 🌱 I’m always learning JavaScript, currently touching up on NodeJS and ExpressJS.